 Moderate by Email

-You can moderate your comments via their email notifications with three simple commands.
-Remember to reply above the notification text and to respond only with the appropriate single command word.
+You can moderate your comments via their email notifications with three simple commands: Approve, Delete, Spam.
+Remember to reply above the notification text, respond only with the appropriate single command word, and to not include any email signature.

-Additional moderators can be added at the Disqus admin > Settings > Moderators page by clicking the "Add a moderator" button.
+Additional moderators can be added at the Disqus Admin > Community > Moderators page by entering the account username and clicking the "Add" button.

 cnn-4e24e88607ab41b791fd0b80c0) or email address.